 5.1 Age and Stratigraphic Correlation

-[22] Incorporation of datums derived from foraminifera assemblages provide few age constraints.
+[22] Incorporation of datums derived from foraminifera assemblages provide some age constraints.
 However, poor preservation and tough disaggregation methods as well as likely diachronous occurrences in lower latitude sites limit the reliability of first and last occurrences (FO and LO).
-As such, this makes the use of standard early Paleogene biozones for age control at Clarence Valley sequences unreliable.
-As such, integration of non-faunal age datums was necessary.
+As such, this makes the use of standard early Paleogene bio-zones for age control at Clarence Valley sequences unreliable.
+Thus, integration of non-faunal age datums was necessary.
 Carbon isotope stratigraphy at Branch and Mead Streams provided useful correlation tie points (Figure 7), becoming key constituents of the Branch Stream age model.

 [23] The Waipawan/Mangaorapan boundary, in upper E4, was identified along a nearby farm track in the marl underlying the last c.
-1m thick limestone bed before the section becomes marl-dominated.
+1m-thick limestone bed before the section becomes marl-dominated.
 When correlated lithologically to the Branch Stream section, this boundary can be placed at 62 m.
-The top of Lower Marl is probably Heretaungan but the Heretaungan/Mangaorapan contact has yet to be identified.
+The top of Lower Marl is probably Heretaungan, but the Heretaungan/Mangaorapan contact has yet to be identified.
 Two samples, at 126.25 and at 126.80 m, in the transition from Upper Limestone to Upper Marl are Bortonian.

 [24] Stratigraphic correlation using carbon isotope stratigraphy between Branch and Mead Streams span uppermost Lower Limestone and Lower Marl, providing twelve tie points (three first order and eight second order) from 8 to 73 m (Table 3).
-Lower Marl is exposed better at Branch Stream whereas upper Lower Marl at Mead Stream is deformed (i.e.; boundinage, shear, isoclinal folds, and faults) or scree span or cover much of the uppermost ~63 m.
+Lower Marl is well exposed at Branch Stream whereas upper Lower Marl at Mead Stream is deformed (i.e.; boundinage, shear, isoclinal folds, and faults) and scree span covers much of the uppermost ~63 m.

 5.2 Carbon Isotope Trends and Excursions

 [25] Bulk carbonate 13C trends are similar between Mead and Branch streams.
-Carbon isotopes drop from 53.3 to 52.9 Ma.
+Carbon isotopes at both locations drops from 53.3 to 52.9 Ma.
 This is followed by a rise from 52.9 to 52.2 Ma and then largely a drop from 52.2 to 51.7 Ma.
 Geologically brief (<200 kyr) negative CIEs mark much of the background 13C shifts.
-The most prominent example is the K/X event, but there are at least eight and probably more short excursions, each characterized by a CIE with a magnitude of up to 0.8‰ (Figures 4, 7, 8).
+The most prominent example is the K/X CIE, but there are at least eight and probably more short excursions, each characterized by a CIE with a magnitude of up to -0.8‰ (Figures 6, 7, 8).